benben101001/ERC721PokemonCardProject/README.md

 2. Minting NFTs:
    - Use the owner account to mint new Pokémon cards
-   - Upload metadata to IPFS
-   - Approve the marketplace/auction contract

 3. Marketplace Features:
    - List NFTs for sale